tableau/TabPy/docs/server-config.md

 ## Custom Settings

-TabPy starts with set of default settings unless settings are provided via environment variables or with a config files.
+TabPy starts with set of default settings unless settings are provided via environment variables or with a config file.

 Configuration parameters can be updated with:

 1. Adding environment variables - set the environment variable as required by your Operating System.
-When creating environment variables, use the same name as is in the config file as an environment variable.
+When creating environment variables, use the same name for your environment variable as specified in the config file.
 2. Specifying a parameter in a config file (enviroment variable value overwrites configuration setting).